cis-ds/course-site/content/homework/wrangle-data/index.markdown

 # Overview

-Due before class on October 22nd.
+Due by 11:59pm CT (Chicago) on April 27th.

 The goal of this assignment is to practice wrangling and exploring data in a research context.